ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 ### Evaluation Metrics

-Submissions were evaluated based on standard metrics including answer recall, exact match, and F1 score, following the methodology outlined in the SQuAD paper.
+Results were evaluated based on standard metrics including answer recall, exact match, and F1 score, following the methodology outlined in the SQuAD paper.

 ## Usage Instructions